MEsen1/krooApi/README.md

 ### Logs

-Complete set of execution `logs` will be generated during the run time and can be found in the parent folder location /logs.
+Complete set of execution `logs` will be generated during the run time.

 ### Reporters